 The combination of repetition and difference can describe genre films.
 Successful romantic comedies are immediately recognisable by the general elements.
 Twisting some components can make the given movie unique.
 Innovative films take advantage of genre conventions, use the typical story-arch and then utilise circumstances to add originality.

-In Chick Flick Guide I talk a lot about movies that are commonly agreed to be at the heart of the romantic comedy.
+In Chick Flick Guide I talk a lot about movies that are commonly agreed to be at the heart of the romantic comedy category.
 But I will also discuss the films that push the boundaries and lurk around the periphery of the genre.
 Because that’s where the magic happens.

 “[A] romantic comedy is a film which has as its central narrative motor a quest for love, which portrays this quest in a light-hearted way and almost always to a successful conclusion.”